mcfwalker/qwkshot/docs/refactors/FRONTEND_ANIMATION_SMOOTHING_PLAN.md

 *   **Web Worker (Future Phase):** For more complex solvers (like Min-Snap), `PathSmoother` logic can be moved into a Web Worker to avoid blocking the main thread.
 *   **Service Worker Cache (Future Phase):** Consider caching previously smoothed paths (keyed by waypoint hash) in a Service Worker for faster re-runs during prompt tweaking.

-## 3. Component Roles in New Architecture
+## 3. Component Roles in New Architecture (REVISED)

 *   **React UI:** Largely unchanged.
 Triggers request, receives waypoint data.
 *   **LLM Engine (Adapter):** Unchanged.
 Focus remains on generating the best possible `MotionPlan`.
-*   **Scene Interpreter:** **Role simplified.** Focuses on waypoint generation based on plan steps, target resolution, and critical constraint enforcement.
-Does *not* need to handle fine-grained sampling or complex blending logic itself (potential code removal).
+*   **Scene Interpreter:** **Role refined.** Focuses on waypoint generation based on plan steps, target resolution, and critical constraint enforcement. **Lesson:** Handler output format and density are crucial.
+For primitives involving continuous motion (orbit, pan, tilt), handlers MUST generate sufficient intermediate steps with appropriate durations and target changes for frontend interpolation (LERP or Slerp) to work correctly.
+For smooth frontend *blending* between primitives, handlers should ideally generate sparser, essential keyframes for continuous movements to allow the frontend blend logic more geometric space.
-*   **`PathSmoother` (New Frontend Logic):** Likely a new class or integrated logic within/used by `AnimationController`.
+*   **`PathProcessor` (New Frontend Logic - Renamed from `PathSmoother`):** Implemented as a class (`src/features/p2p/animation/PathProcessor.ts`).
 Responsible for:
-    *   Receiving waypoints from the API.
+    *   Receiving `CameraCommand[]` waypoints and initial camera orientation.
-    *   Analyzing velocity/angle changes between waypoints (using `vA.angleTo(vB) > threshold` logic, e.g., 20 degrees).
-    *   (Phase 2+) Injecting additional points for corner blending if needed (e.g., using `buildCornerArc` logic or similar).
+    *   **Filtering:** Removing consecutive duplicate positional waypoints, accumulating durations.
+    *   **Orientation Keyframes:** Calculating `lookAt` quaternions for each unique filtered waypoint based on its position and target.
+    *   **(Phase 2+) Corner Detection & Blending:** Analyzing angles between filtered segments, detecting sharp corners, injecting blend points (`B1`, `B2`) into the waypoint list to create an `augmentedWaypoints` list.
-    *   Generating the final `CatmullRomCurve3` (or other spline, potentially Min-Snap in Phase 4) for positions.
+    *   Generating the final `CatmullRomCurve3` for positions using `augmentedWaypoints`.
-    *   Providing methods/data for the `AnimationController` to sample the path and orientation.
-    *   (Future) Potentially running within a Web Worker.
+    *   Providing `ProcessedPathData` containing sampled positions (from the augmented spline), the original filtered segment durations (for easing sync), total duration, and the calculated keyframe quaternions (for Slerp).
-*   **`AnimationController` (Frontend):** **Role enhanced.** Instead of simple `lerp`, it will:
+*   **`AnimationController` (Frontend):** **Role significantly changed.**
-    *   Utilize the `PathSmoother`'s output curve/spline.
-    *   Pre-sample the path to a Float32Array outside `useFrame` for performance (e.g., 60fps * duration samples).
+    *   Receives `CameraCommand[]`, manages clock/playback state.
+    *   Calls `PathProcessor.process()` with commands and current orientation.
+    *   Stores `ProcessedPathData`.
+    *   **`useFrame` Loop:**
-    *   Sample the position curve based on elapsed animation time (using index lookup into pre-sampled array).
+        *   Samples position from `ProcessedPathData.sampledPositions` based on elapsed time / total duration.
-    *   Perform `Quaternion.slerp` for smooth orientation changes between key waypoint orientations.
+        *   Calculates the current logical segment index based on `elapsedTime` and `ProcessedPathData.segmentDurations`.
+        *   Performs `Quaternion.slerp()` between the corresponding `keyframeQuaternions` from `ProcessedPathData` for the current segment, applying segment-specific easing to the interpolation factor.
-    *   Update the Three.js camera in `useFrame`.
+        *   Updates the Three.js camera position and orientation.
+    *   **(Lesson):** Using a dynamic `lookAt` instead of Slerp based on processed quaternions breaks primitives like pan/tilt.
+Slerp using quaternions derived from the original commands' targets is essential for correct orientation.

 ## 4. API Contracts / Schemas